fabhed/validator-endpoint/README.md

 </div>

-Allow validators to easily host an API for other services to prompt the Bittensor network through their validator.
+Allow validators to easily host an API for other services to prompt the Bittensor network.

 ## Features